Composable security of delegated quantum computation: Reduction to local criteria

-Stand-alone blindness can be seen as a simplification of blind verifiability, in which we ignore Alice's outcome and only check that Bob's system could have been generated locally, i.e., is independent from Alice's input (and output).
+Local\-/blindness can be seen as a simplification of local\-/blind\-/ verifiability, in which we ignore Alice's outcome and only check that Bob's system could have been generated locally, i.e., is independent from Alice's input (and output).

-\begin{deff}[Stand-alone blindness] A DQC protocol provides stand\-/alone $\eps$\=/blindness, if, for all adversarial behaviors $\{\cF_i\}_i$, there exists a CPTP map $\cF : \lo{B} \to \lo{B}$ such that where $\circ$ is the composition of maps, and $\cP_{AB} : \lo{AB} \to \lo{AB}$ is the map corresponding to a protocol run with Alice behaving honestly and Bob using his cheating operations $\{\cF_i\}_i$.
-We say that the protocol provides stand\-/alone $\eps$\=/blindness for a set of initial states $\cB$, if \eqnref{eq:sa.b} holds when applied to these states, i.e., for all $\psi_{ABR} \in \cB$, \end{deff}
+\begin{deff}[Local-blindness] A DQC protocol provides $\eps$\=/local\-/blindness, if, for all adversarial behaviors $\{\cF_i\}_i$, there exists a CPTP map $\cF : \lo{B} \to \lo{B}$ such that where $\circ$ is the composition of maps, $\tr_A$ the operator that trace out the $A$\=/system, and $\cP_{AB} : \lo{AB} \to \lo{AB}$ is the map corresponding to a protocol run with Alice behaving honestly and Bob using his cheating operations $\{\cF_i\}_i$.
+We say that the protocol provides $\eps$\=/local\-/blindness for a set of initial states $\cB$, if \eqnref{eq:sa.b} holds when applied to these states, i.e., for all $\psi_{ABR} \in \cB$, \end{deff}

-Likewise, stand-alone verifiability can also be seen as a simplification of blind verifiability, in which we ignore Bob's system and only check that Alice holds either the correct outcome or an error flag $\sket{\err}$, which by construction is orthogonal to any possible valid output.
-In the following we define verifiability only for the case where Bob's system is not entangled to Alice's input, since otherwise the correct outcome depends on Bob's actions, and cannot be modeled by describing Alice's system alone\footnote{The resulting definition is equivalent to that of \cite{FK12} and stand-alone authentication definitions~\cite{BCGST02}, which bound the probability of projecting the outcome on the space of invalid results.}.
+Likewise, local\-/verifiability can also be seen as a simplification of local\-/blind\-/verifiability, in which we ignore Bob's system and only check that Alice holds either the correct outcome or an error flag $\sket{\err}$, which by construction is orthogonal to any possible valid output.
+In the following we define local\-/verifiability only for the case where Bob's system is not entangled to Alice's input, since otherwise the correct outcome depends on Bob's actions, and cannot be modeled by describing Alice's system alone.\footnote{The resulting definition is equivalent to that of \cite{FK12} and non\-/composable authentication definitions~\cite{BCGST02}, which bound the probability of projecting the outcome on the space of invalid results.}